-Patna Sahib, the birthplace of 10th guru of Sikhs, guru Gobind Singh, is a peaceful island in the midst of an otherwise chaotic part of Patna.
+Gurudwara Patna Sahib, the birthplace of the 10th Guru of Sikhs, Guru Gobind Singh, is a peaceful island in the midst of an otherwise chaotic part of the city.
 Like most other famous Gurudwara’s, this was also built by Maharaja Ranjit Singh, on the banks of Ganga.
 Besides Guru Gobind Singh who spent his early years here, Guru Nanak Dev and Guru Tegh Bahadur also visited Patna.
-Guru Nanak dev had stayed at this very place on his way to Gaya and so did Guru Tegh Bahadur.
+Guru Nanak Dev had stayed at this very place on his way to Gaya and so did Guru Tegh Bahadur.
 This is one of the five Takhts or holy seats of Sikhs.

-Built in all white, the typical color of Gurudwaras, the place suddenly makes you snap what is outside and focus on the inside.
+Built-in all white, the typical color of Gurudwaras, the place suddenly makes you snap at what is outside and focus on the inside.
 The light devotional music playing will help you connect with yourself.
 And of course, the Kadha Prasad that you get from here is something to die for.
 Just adjacent to the Patna Sahib Gurudwara is an ancient Jain temple that is presently being renovated.
-In the make shift temple, we could see some ancient idols of various Jain teerthankaras.
+In the makeshift temple, we could see some ancient idols of various Jain Tirthankaras.

-One of the gems that we discovered at Patna was the Khuda Bakhsh Library.
-The library has more than 21000 oriental manuscripts and 2.5 million books.
-It has been open to public for more than 120 years.
+One of the gems that we discovered in Patna city was the Khuda Bakhsh Library.
+The library has more than 21000 Oriental manuscripts and 2.5 million books.
+It has been open to the public for more than 120 years.
 It is a forward-looking library as it is digitizing all its assets.
-We got a very crisp presentation from the management of the library that showcased the lineage of the library, the type of asset it has and a glimpse of them.
+We got a very crisp presentation from the management of the library that showcased the lineage of the library, the type of assets it has, and a glimpse of them.
 The publication division has a lot of publications that give you the history of the region.
 And thoughts of the famous thinkers of the region.

 The library has a reading room that seems to be very popular.
-It was a sheer pleasure to see some of the age old hand written manuscripts.
+It was a sheer pleasure to see some of the age-old handwritten manuscripts.
 There is liberal use of gold and most scripts we saw were multilingual.
 It made me think about the evolution of books.
 First, there were pictures, then pictures and poetry, then pictures and words.
 And then only words.
 Now we seem to be going back to the combination of pictures and words.
-Though the technology is entirely different with our mechanized writing, painting and printing techniques.
+Though the technology is entirely different from our mechanized writing, painting, and printing techniques.

 There is a huge Karuna stupa being built where the relics of Buddha from 6 countries would be kept.
 It is a huge structure coming up very close to the Patna railway station.

-The bazaars in Patna were bustling with people like any other big city.
-Here and there, there were Litti Chokha shops selling the most consumed food of Bihar.
+The Patna bazaars were bustling with people like any other big city.
+Here and there, there were Litti Chokha shops selling the most consumed food in Bihar.
 Followed by the Khaja shops which seem to be the favorite sweet of the people of Bihar.
 The shopping complexes are there but the local markets and bazaars seem to be more popular.
 We did not see any shopping malls.
-I guess that is what Patna is different today from other big cities.
+I guess that is why this city is different today from other big cities.
 Loved the sing-song way of talking and the Shuddh Hindi that is hardly spoken in any other part of the country.

-I am sure there are many more places to be seen in Patna and I look forward to my next trip there.
+I am sure there are many more places to be seen in the Patna city and I look forward to my next trip there.